Electoral system of New Zealand: Secret ballot

-Today, voters cast their secret ballot at polling places or via postal vote.
+Today, voters cast their secret ballot at voting places or via postal vote.
+Special votes are cast by electors who were not enrolled or they were voting outside of their normal electorate.

 Māori representation

 Māori representation by four Māori members was introduced in 1868, see First Māori elections.
 Most Māori land was held collectively, so most Māori did not meet the property qualification for voting.

-Male suffrage
+Universal male suffrage

-Universal male suffrage was introduced in the 1881 New Zealand general election, following a law change in 1879.
+Universal manhood suffrage was introduced in the 1881 New Zealand general election, following a law change in 1879.
 Previously there had been a property qualification for voting, and this was often listed in earlier electoral rolls.

 Special electorates for gold miners in the South Island for which the only qualification was holding a mining licence, the Gold Fields electorate and the Gold Field Towns electorate took part in the 1866.
 They existed between 1862 and 1870.

 Women's suffrage

 In early colonial New Zealand, as in most Western countries, women were totally excluded from political affairs.
 Led by Kate Sheppard, a women's suffrage movement began in New Zealand in the late 19th century, and the legislative council finally passed a bill allowing women to vote in 1893.
 This made New Zealand the first country in the world to give women the vote.
 However, they were not allowed to stand as candidates until 1919, and the first female Member of Parliament (Elizabeth McCombs) was not elected until 1933 – 40 years later.
 Although there have been three female Prime Ministers (Jenny Shipley, Helen Clark and Jacinda Ardern), women remain somewhat under-represented in Parliament.
 Following the election in 2011, 39 MPs (almost one third) were women.
 After the 2011 election, on a global ranking New Zealand is 21st in terms of its representation of women in Parliament.